 You’re More Spiritual Than You Think

-The God experience is as real as any human experience.
-It’s an authentic, supernatural encounter with spirit reality freely available to anyone willing to embark on the adventure of a lifetime.
-It’s an extraordinary and transforming experience that begins in your inner life whenever you truly desire to know the truth about spiritual forces or spirit beings.
+Your personal God experience is as real as any experience.
+It’s an authentic, supernatural encounter with spiritual reality freely available to anyone willing to embark on the adventure of a lifetime.
+It’s an extraordinary and transforming experience that begins whenever we truly desire to know the truth about spiritual forces or spirit beings.

 All of this is good.
 There is no fixed or correct approach to either spirituality or God—the number of different avenues is as varied as the number of people on the planet.
 It is a very personal and unique experience.
-The only commonality is the goal—to live a life in the spirit—to live consciously in the transforming presence of a loving and divine Spirit, a God by any name you choose.
+The only commonality is the goal—to live a life guided by spiritual ideals—to live consciously in the transforming presence of a loving and divine Spirit, a God by any name we choose.

-Finding God, and coming to realize the eternal, infinite, loving nature of this Creator Spirit, is a profound and fulfilling experience that delves into the uncharted realms of your mind and soul.
-It is indeed the true quest of a lifetime, an exhilarating adventure that will transform your life—your family, your career, and your goals—into exceptional and meaningful endeavors.
+Finding God and realizing the eternal, infinite nature of this Creator Spirit is a profound and fulfilling experience that delves into the uncharted realms of mind and soul.
+It is indeed the true quest of a lifetime, an exhilarating adventure that transforms our lives, our families, our careers, and our goals into exceptional and meaningful endeavors.

-But as appealing as all this may sound, some of us find it difficult to begin the experience.
-In our hearts, we may doubt our ability to become spiritual, or we are not entirely convinced of the reality of God or the existence of helpful celestial forces.
+But as appealing as all this may sound, some feel they don’t have the time, or that it’s too difficult to begin the experience.
+In their hearts, they may doubt their ability to become spiritual, or they are not entirely convinced of the reality of God or the existence of helpful celestial forces.

-Much of our inhibition has to do with our preconceived notions about the nature of reality, especially about God and spirit reality.
-We are often unaware of the unreasonable ideas that adversely condition our thinking and beliefs.
+Much of our inhibition stems from our preconceived notions about the nature of reality, especially about God and spiritual reality.
+We are often unaware of the unreasonable ideas and prejudiced views that adversely affect our thinking and beliefs.

 None of the Above

-When Nones were asked why they choose not to identify with any religion, the most common reply is that they disagree with, or question the validity of, religious teachings.
+When Nones were asked why they chose not to identify with any religion, the most common reply was that they disagreed with, or questioned the validity of, religious teachings.
 This is understandable, although it does not necessarily imply that Nones are nonreligious or nonspiritual.
 In fact, the same report points out that 74 percent of Nones believe in God to varying degrees, while only 44 percent say religion is important.

 If we view these polls in isolation, we may get the impression that people who claim to have no religion are either agnostics or atheists.
-But polls suggest otherwise.
+But broad research suggests otherwise.
 When people say they are not religious, we cannot assume they are not spiritual, or even that they do not believe in God.

-Putting aside all religious affiliations, about 80 percent of Americans say they still believe in some notion of God or a greater spirit being.
+Putting aside all religious affiliations, about 80 percent of Americans say they still believe in some form of God or a higher spiritual being.
 In Canada, about 70 percent say the same.
-And almost half of those who say they do not believe in God, still claim to believe in a higher power or spiritual force, including some who, ironically, also profess to be atheists or humanists.
-The same is true in Europe, which is often thought of as being more secular.
+And almost half of those who say they do not believe in God still claim to believe in a higher power or spiritual force, including some who, ironically, also profess to be atheists or humanists.
+The same is true in Europe, which is often seen as more secular.
 But even here, 65 percent admit they believe in either a Biblical God or a higher spiritual force.

-Overall, these polls suggest that most people in America, Canada, and Europe remain surprisingly spiritual in their outlook, even while attendance is dropping at religious institutions.
+Overall, these polls suggest that most people in America, Canada, and Europe remain surprisingly spiritual in their outlook, even as attendance at religious institutions is declining.

-This suggests that young and old alike are undeterred by the hand wringing of religionists who fear losing their flocks to the forces of evil.
-But spiritually inclined people are also ignoring the pleas of atheists and cynics who attempt to redeem them from the folly of their ways.
+This suggests that young and old alike are undeterred by the hand-wringing of religionists who fear losing their flocks to the forces of evil.
+But the same people also ignore the pleas of atheists and cynics who attempt to redeem them from the folly of their ways.

-This persistent human proclivity for spirituality explains why so many young people who consciously reject formal religions, remain happy and eager enough to call themselves “spiritual but not religious,” a term first made popular with Sven Erlandson’s (2000) publication of the same name.
+This persistent human proclivity for spirituality explains why so many young people who consciously reject formal religions are happy and eager to identify as “spiritual but not religious,” a term first popularized by Sven Erlandson’s (2000) book of the same name.

-The problem that arises from this predicament is that many spiritually inspired people who have deserted the sinking ships of organized religion, find themselves adrift in a sea of spiritual uncertainty.
-For all such people, my hope is to offer some firm ground.
+The problem that arises from this predicament is that many spiritually inspired people who have deserted the sinking ships of organized religion find themselves adrift in a sea of spiritual uncertainty.
+For all such people, I hope to offer some firm ground.

 God by Any Other Name

-Whatever name you give to God, or whatever gender you prefer to assign, it makes no real difference to your personal God experience.
-However, when it comes to any notion about the true nature of Deity, your conceptions can and do make a difference to your spiritual growth.
-Much depends on the degree to which your preconceived notions or settled ideas correspond with universe reality.
+Whatever name we give to God, or whatever gender we prefer to assign, it makes no real difference to our personal God experience.
+However, when it comes to any notion about the true nature of Deity, our conceptions can and do make a difference to our spiritual growth.
+Much depends on how closely our preconceived notions and settled ideas align with divine reality.
+In other words, as our thoughts approach the truth about Divinity, we become more spiritually enlightened.

-The names associated with Deity vary, and it doesn’t really matter which name you choose, whether it is God, Mother Spirit, Elohim, Allah, Brahma, Buddha, Cosmic Mind, Creative Spirit, Heavenly Father, or The Force.
+It doesn’t really matter which name we choose for this Divinity.
+It could be God, Mother Spirit, Elohim, Allah, Brahma, Buddha, Cosmic Mind, Creative Spirit, Heavenly Father, Yahweh, or The Force.

 A rose by any other name would smell as sweet.